collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 We are going to be working on feature branches and reviewing the pull requests we submitted.

-Recap:
+Hypothetically
 1. Pull requests submitted from a branch pushed to the DjangoCon US website repo
-2. Pull requests submitted from a forked repo branch
+2. Pull requests submitted from a branch pushed to a fork

-The forked repo is not an origin for us and we do not have write pemrissio to it, unless we given permission, for example to edit the pull request as a DjangoCon US website maintainer.
+The forked repo is not an origin for us and we do not have write permission to it, unless we given permission, for example to edit the pull request as a DjangoCon US website maintainer.

 </td></tr>